sitecrafting/conifer/README.md

 See the [Installation docs](https://www.coniferplug.in/getting-started/installation) to get Conifer installed for use in your theme or plugin.

-## Issues
+## Issues and Feature Requests

-Please submit issues directly to GitHub.
+Please submit issues and feature requests directly to GitHub.
 We need guidance from the community about how people would like to use Conifer!

 ## Development